Pipes of War

 ‘Phew.
 Quick, try and wake him up.’

-‘Wait a minute, he’s a science guy,’ said Flush, before shouting, ‘The theory of evolution has just been proven wrong!’
+‘Wait a minute, he’s a man of science,’ said Suds, before shouting, ‘The theory of evolution has just been proven wrong!’

 The man suddenly shot up with a startled gasp.
 He looked up at the two heroes that stood before him and muttered something in a panicked mumble.